 Why Are You Selling The Business?

 One of the most important questions is why the owner is selling the business.
 There could be any number of reasons, and it is important to get to the bottom of it.
 Maybe the owner is retiring, or maybe they are moving on to another project.
-Maybe the business is not doing well, or maybe they are having personal issues.
+Perhaps the business is not doing well, or maybe they are having personal issues.
 Whatever the reason, it is important to understand why the business is being sold before making an offer.
 This information can help you to negotiate a better price, or it may make you decide that this is not the right business for you.

 How Long Have You Managed This Business?

 The answer can provide insights into the overall health of the business, as well as the seller’s motivation for selling.
 Also, the length of time the business has been operating can give you some insight into its stability and whether or not it’s a good investment.
 If the business has been around for a long time, it may have established systems and procedures that make it more stable and profitable.
 On the other hand, a newer business may be more dynamic and offer more growth potential.
+You can find this kind of business for sale in Calgary, Alberta.

 What is the outlook for this business and industry in general?